martinlowinski/sippy/README.md

 sippy
 =====

-Jabber/XMPP bot written in Python
+Jabber/XMPP bot that tracks activities in group chats via the rrdtool.